Alexander-wu/Alexander-wu.github.io/_pages/about.md

 * **AI/ML for Science**: Under the guidance of Xiao Luo, I study machine learning and fluid dynamics.

-* **Spatiotemporal Sequence Prediction**: With the guidance of Kun Wang and Yuxuan Liang, I explore foundational models for spatiotemporal data mining.
+* **Spatio-temporal Prediction**: With the guidance of Kun Wang and Yuxuan Liang, I explore foundational models for spatiotemporal data mining.
 Additionally, I am honored to collaborate with Xingjian Shi, whose ConvLSTM introduced me to this field.

 * **AI for Earth**: I am privileged to be part of Xiaomeng Huang's AI4Earth Lab, where I learn a lot about geophysics.